KBicks/CMEECourseWork/Week9/Results/readme.md

-*This directory contains outputs from code files.
-This readme is present to maintain directory structure as the coursework requires the results directory to be empty, however code files are directed to output files into this location.*
+*This directory contains outputs from code files.*